 |China V/ Beijing V||1 Feb 2013 for new buses and city cleaning vehicles

-The Jing VI heavy-duty engine standard proposal largely mirrored the Euro VI standard with a few modifications and enhancements.
-The Jing VI proposal applies to heavy-duty compression ignition engines (CI) and also positive ignition engines (PI) using natural gas (NG) and liquefied petroleum gas (LPG).
-For type approval, heavy-duty engines need to pass the following tests:
+China VI applies to heavy-duty compression ignition engines (CI) and positive ignition engines (PI) using natural gas (NG) and liquefied petroleum gas (LPG).
+For type approval, heavy-duty engines are required to pass the following tests:

-- Engine bench tests on World Harmonized Stationary Cycle (WHSC), World Harmonized Transient Cycle (WHTC) cycles and the World Harmonized Not-To-Exceed (WNTE) test (off-cycle emission test) and meet corresponding pollutants emission limits, after applying corresponding deterioration factors.
+- Engine bench tests on World Harmonized Stationary Cycle (WHSC), World Harmonized Transient Cycle (WHTC) and World Harmonized Not-To-Exceed (WNTE) test (off-cycle emission test) for gaseous pollutants, PM, and PN

 - Durability tests